giocomai/quackingllama/README.md

 ## Pass images to the model

-You can pass images and have multimodal models such as e.g. “llama3.2-vision” consider them in their response.
+You can pass images and have multimodal models such as e.g. “llama3.2-vision” or (the considerably smaller) “llava-phi3” consider them in their response.
 Just pass the path of the relevant image to `ql_prompt()`.
 For example, if we ask to describe the logo of this package, we get the following reponse:

 ``` r
 library("quackingllama")